mochi-hpc/mochi-spack-packages/README.md

 One consequence of the spack design (where packages are installed into a prefix based on a hash of their configuration and compiler) is that library and header paths are unwieldy.
-An environment-managment tool such as `moudles` helps a lot here, and is nicely integrated into spack:
+An environment-management tool such as `modules` helps a lot here, and is nicely integrated into spack:

 ```